jaspector

 Construction permitted Monday–Friday 7 AM–7 PM; Saturday 8 AM–6 PM; no construction on Sundays or holidays.
 Inspection scheduling follows Shawnee's schedule.

-Typical inspection sequence: Inspections during construction phases and a final inspection upon completion (per City of Shawnee process).
+Typical sequence: Inspections during construction phases and a final inspection upon completion (per City of Shawnee process).
 Annual inspection certificates required for any existing elevators ($25/elevator, $15/escalator or moving walk, $10/dumbwaiter per year).

-Do I need a building permit in Lake Quivira, KS?
+01 Do I need a building permit in Lake Quivira, KS?

 Building permits are required for new construction, additions, renovations, demolition, fencing, and similar work.
 The city website states that most construction projects require a building permit.

-How much does a building permit cost in Lake Quivira, KS?
+02 How much does a building permit cost in Lake Quivira, KS?

+Building permit fees in Lake Quivira, KS are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Not fully published in plain text.
 Permit fees administered by the Building Official.
 Additionally, Quivira Inc. assesses an impact fee of 2% of expected construction/demolition cost for projects subject to Quivira Inc. rules..
 Plan check fee: Plan review is conducted by the City of Shawnee; associated fees may apply..

-How do I apply for a building permit in Lake Quivira, KS?
+03 How do I apply for a building permit in Lake Quivira, KS?

-1. Contact the Building Official (Charles McAllister) at (913) 631-5300 ext.
+To apply for a building permit in Lake Quivira, KS, follow these steps: 1.
+Contact the Building Official (Charles McAllister) at (913) 631-5300 ext.
 1004 or building@lakequivira.ks.gov before starting any project to determine permit requirements.
 2. Create or log in to a CitizenServe account at the portal link above.
 3. Select the appropriate permit type: LQ Building Permit, LQ Fence Permit, LQ Demolition Permit, LQ Architectural Review Board (ARB) Application, or LQ Board of Zoning Appeals (BZA) Application.
 4. Complete and submit the application online with all required documents (stamped plans, drainage plans, erosion control plan if applicable).
 5. The Building Official conducts an initial review and contacts the applicant if additional information is required.
 6. If no additional information is needed, the application is submitted to the City of Shawnee for plan review and final approval.
 7. Pay permit fees online through the city payment system (nCourt) or as directed.
 8. For projects subject to Quivira Inc. rules: an impact fee equal to 2% of expected construction/demolition cost is assessed by Quivira Inc. upon permit approval.
 A performance bond (fully refundable upon successful project completion) may also be required.
 9. Post permit at job site.
 10. Inspections are conducted by the City of Shawnee during construction and at final completion.
 11. Receive Certificate of Occupancy upon passing final inspection.

-How long does it take to get a building permit in Lake Quivira, KS?
+04 How long does it take to get a building permit in Lake Quivira, KS?

-What work is exempt from building permits in Lake Quivira, KS?
+05 What work is exempt from building permits in Lake Quivira, KS?

-How do I schedule a building inspection in Lake Quivira, KS?
+06 How do I schedule a building inspection in Lake Quivira, KS?

-Other cities in Wyandotte County
+Other jurisdictions in Wyandotte County.

-View all Wyandotte County jurisdictions →
+All Wyandotte County jurisdictions →